Arduino

 }

-Click on the Upload arrow, this will compile the sketch file and upload it to the device.
+Once STM32CubeProgrammer is installed, click on the Upload arrow, this will compile the sketch file and upload it to the device.

 Theory of Operation

 Loading Arduino software onto any DUELink module, turns it into an Arduino board.
-You will need to rely on the provided board schematics and the standard Arduino libraries for accessing the module.
-When a chain of Daisylinked modules are used, the first one will be running Arduino software.
-This first "module" is the Host.
-Just like you did with other non-DUELink boards, this host (a DUELink board in this case) can use the provided Arduino DUELink library to access the Daisylinked modules.
+You will need to rely on the provided board schematics and the standard Arduino libraries for using the module itself.
+When a chain of modules are used, the first one will be running Arduino software standalone, we will call it a "Host".
+All other modules are tethered and will must continue to run the standard DUElink firmware.
+These tethered modules have the usual DUELink addressing, but the host (DueDuino in this example) does not have an address.

-In comparison, when Arduino is not used, and the host is the PC for example, DueDuino has an address like any other module, because it is not the host.
+In comparison, when Arduino is not used, and the host is a PC for example, DueDuino has an address like any other module, because it is not the host.
 You can now use a coding language, like Python, on the PC to control IOs on DueDuino and the other modules.